Folk Redlands Events are held on the third Sunday of the month.

 1-4pm at Redlands Indigiscapes Centre, 17 Runnymede Rd Capalaba.

-Typically, even will commence with blackboard performers followed by two booked feature acts.
+Typically, even will commence with blackboard performers followed by a feature act.
 Walk-in Blackboard performers are welcome on a “first-in” basis.
 20 minutes slots including change-over.
 PA provided.
 Workshop events will be held periodically.
-Free Entry

 September 16 – Phil Drane & Songwriting Workshop